-OneEyeland is a super, selective community with top-notch photography content.
-What makes OneEyeland stand out is that all contributions are manually vetted by expert photographers before becoming public posts.
-OneEyeland’s features photo galleries by some of the world’s finest photographers and its stringent quality standards shine through the body of work it does approve.
+OneEyeland is a super, selective photography community with top-notch content.
+What makes OneEyeland stand out is that expert photographers manually vet all contributions before becoming public posts.
+OneEyeland's features photo galleries by some of the world's finest photographers and its stringent quality standards shine through the body of work it does approve.

 For Photography Tutorials

-DPR has become one the top online resources for everything related to digital photography.
+DPReview has become one of the best online forums for everything related to digital photography.
 Digital Photography Review has tonnes of articles, reviews, how-tos on all aspects of digital photography.
 If there is one website that you want to refer before you make any purchase of digital cameras or any other photography equipment, you are sure to find detailed product reviews, being guides and user discussion forums on this website.

 Tuts+ provide valuable tutorials and courses for various niche areas – photography and videography being one of them.
 Other than their well-fabricated blog, the keynotes of the site are e-books and jobs section.

-DIY Photography started out in 2016 to focus on providing expert advice and how-to articles written especially on the topic of creating and fixing your own photography gear.
+DIY Photography started in 2016 to focus on providing expert advice and how-to articles written primarily on the topic of creating and fixing your photography gear.
 The DIY focus of the website has made it a big hit amongst photographers.

-Strobist is an amazing photography resource focussed only on the art and technique of lighting.
+Strobist is a fantastic photography resource focussed only on the art and technique of lighting.
 Specifically, Strobist focuses on using lights and off-camera flash to take your photography to the next level.

-The free Lighting 101 course is perfect for beginners as it starts from the very basics of lighting and explains everything that you need to know to get up and running with the setting and up and using lighting in your photo shoots.
+The free Lighting 101 course is perfect for beginners as it starts from the very basics of lighting and explains everything that you need to know for using lighting in your photo shoots.